giovannarosone/BCR_LCP_GSA/README.md

 One should set the parameters in Tools.h

 Default:
+- Build eBWT/LCP/DA.

-Build eBWT/LCP/DA with uchar for eBWT, uchar (max length of sequences 256) for LCP and uint for DA
+- Types: uchar for eBWT, uchar (max length of sequences 256) for LCP and uint for DA (BUILD_LCP and BUILD_DA set to 1)

-OUTPUT_FORMAT_EGSA must be 0
+- Store distinct files: OUTPUT_FORMAT_EGSA == 0

+For instance, the data structures LCP and SA depends on the setting of dataTypeLengthSequences/dataTypelenSeq.
+If your dataset contains sequences having a length greater than 256, you should set dataTypeLengthSequences to 1, so that dataTypelenSeq is set to uint.

 COMPILE